Caring for someone with dementia

 Since actor Bruce Willis revealed a frontotemporal dementia diagnosis, his family and friends have rallied around him to provide the best care.

-There have been highs, like a small celebration of Willis’ 68th birthday.
+There have been highs, like a celebration of Father's Day 2023.
 And there have been lows, like when Willis’ wife Emma urged fans and paparazzi not to yell at him in public to avoid overstimulating him.

 It’s all part of the massive task of caring for someone with dementia.